Jeanne Cleary Disclosure of Campus Security Policy, Campus Crime Statistics Act and the Fire Safety Report - Calendar Year 2012

 Our philosophy and mission is to enhance the “community policing” model to all members of the campus, including students, staff and faculty.
 With your help we all can minimize the dangers of crimes occurring within our community.
 The department offers many crime prevention programs.

-If you have any questions regarding the compiled statistics from calendar year 2011, please feel free to contact me at my office on the first floor of Wasylean Hall or at 508-929-8044/8911.
+If you have any questions regarding the compiled statistics from calendar year 2012, please contact the WSU Police Deaprtment on the first floor of Wasylean Hall or at 508-929-8044.

 Worcester State University